RCyrr/drone-planner/README.md

 GCP03,48.136900,11.575500,245.0,"Center point"
 ```

+## FOOTPRINTS HEATMAP

+A tool to visualize image coverage intensity by computing per-image ground footprints and aggregating overlaps into a grid-based heatmap:

+- Opens via the top **Tools** dropdown as "FOOTPRINTS HEATMAP".
+- What it does:
+  - For each imported image (stored in [`window.__DRONE_SESSION['flight images']`](index.html:1651)), the tool computes a ground footprint assuming a pinhole camera model:
+    - Uses image metadata: focal length (`focal_mm`), sensor size (derived from `pixelSize_um` and image pixel dimensions `imgW`, `imgH`).
+    - Uses flight height: prefers relative altitude (`relAlt`) when available; otherwise computes height from absolute altitude (`absAlt`) minus ground elevation fetched from [`src/elevation.js`](src/elevation.js:1).
+    - Rotates footprint corners by image yaw when yaw is available to align with flight direction.
+  - If a required camera property is missing (for example `pixelSize_um`), the tool tries the following fallbacks in order:
+    1. Use pixel size parsed from the image EXIF/XMP.
+    2. Match camera model against the internal DRONE_DATABASE to use its known pixel size (automatic DB match).
+    3. Use a user-provided "Default pixel size [µm]" value in the FOOTPRINTS panel.
+    4. If none are available, the image is skipped and reported in the generation summary.
+  - Builds a bounding box for all footprints, divides it into a grid (selectable resolution), and counts how many footprints cover each grid cell (center-based test).
+  - Renders grid cells as semi-transparent Leaflet rectangles colored by coverage count (gradient red → yellow → green).
+- Visualization and controls:
+  - The FOOTPRINTS panel shows controls for grid resolution and default pixel size (µm), a "Generate" button and a "Clear" button.
+  - The heatmap is added to a dedicated layer (`layerFootprints`) that can be toggled in the map layer control.
+- Notes:
+  - The current aggregation method tests the center point of each grid cell for inclusion in each image footprint polygon.
+A future option may add polygon intersection-area aggregation for more accurate coverage area weighting.
+  - Polygons are created using Turf.js; each polygon ring is explicitly closed before creating the Turf polygon to avoid ring errors.
+  - Per-image metadata used for footprints is stored in runtime memory at [`window.__DRONE_SESSION['flight images']`](index.html:1651).

 ## Elevation integration details
 - Batch requests to Open Elevation API endpoint `https://api.open-elevation.com/api/v1/lookup` (POST JSON: { locations: [{latitude, longitude}, ...] }).